 Defensive Walls and Acropolis

-Archaeologists have uncovered at Kaulon the remains of mighty Cyclopean walls, built from massive stone blocks that testify to advanced construction techniques.
-Finds on the acropolis, including a temple with an altar and statues – among which the figure of the goddess Hygieia stands out – point to a developed religious cult.
-Votive deposits were discovered beneath the thresholds of city gates, suggesting that inhabitants performed propitiatory rituals when facing military threats.
+Archaeologists have uncovered at Kaulon the remains of defensive walls of stone blocks, which show the scale of investment undertaken by the polis's inhabitants.
+Finds on the acropolis, including a temple with an altar and other elements of cult equipment, point to the central role of religion in the life of the city.
+Votive deposits were discovered beneath the thresholds of city gates, suggesting that inhabitants performed rituals connected with the protection of the community.

 Necropolises and Treasures from the Past

-Necropolises discovered in the Bavolungi and Franchi di Stilo areas contain over a thousand tombs, serving as a treasure trove of knowledge about the elites of the ancient world.
-Magnificent gold and ivory jewellery and imported Euboean and Achaean ceramics have been found there.
-Such richness of grave goods demonstrates that Kaulon was a centre of high economic status, maintaining contacts with the farthest corners of the Mediterranean basin.
+Necropolises discovered in the Bavolungi and Franchi di Stilo areas remain an important source of knowledge about the community of the ancient city.
+Gold and ivory jewellery and imported Euboean and Achaean ceramics have been found there.
+Such grave goods show that Kaulon maintained contacts with the wider Mediterranean world.

 Urban Infrastructure and Underwater Discoveries